tyson-swetnam/awesome-fire-science/README.md

 ## Open Software

-Using open source software allows other researchers to reproduce your work and increases access to your work as part of a [research object](https://en.wikipedia.org/wiki/Research_Object or data cube
+Using open source software allows other researchers to reproduce your work and increases access to your work as part of a [research object](https://en.wikipedia.org/wiki/Research_Object) or data cube.

 ### Python (Jupyter)